 Double-board certified facial plastic surgeon, Dr. Philip Miller, is considered one of the country’s leading experts in rhinoplasty and facial rejuvenation.
 He specializes in cosmetic facial procedures and can create custom treatment plans that combine minimally invasive techniques and advanced technology to help patients achieve the best version of themselves.

-Together, they provide customized treatments for the skin and body at their plastic surgery clinic, such as with The NatraLook Process.
-The NatraLook Process ensures that their patients undergo an enriching experience in which they achieve results that are rewarding in both physical and emotional ways.
+Dr. Miller offers customized treatments at his plastic surgery clinic, using the NatraLook Process.
+The NatraLook Process ensures patients undergo an enriching experience in which they achieve results that are rewarding in both physical and emotional ways.

 Schedule a Consultation at Our Plastic Surgery Clinic in Harlem

-Dr. Miller and Dr. Steinbrech are proud to offer patients customized treatments with the highest level of care in New York City.
+Dr. Miller is proud to offer patients customized treatments with the highest level of care in New York City.
 To learn more about how you can rejuvenate your face and body, contact Gotham Plastic Surgery in Manhattan, New York today.

 Visit our areas we serve page to see additional New York City neighborhoods we service.

 Plastic Surgery from Head to Toe

 At Gotham Plastic Surgery, we create custom treatment plans that combine minimally-invasive techniques and advanced technology to help patients achieve the best version of themselves.
 Our unique NatraFace™ approach addresses both restorative and transformative changes.

 Gotham’s expert physicians perform advanced surgical and non-surgical procedures that smooth the skin around the eyes to give patients a refreshed look.
 Our custom NatraEye™ technique combines the use of chemical peels, lasers, eyelash enhancement, and injectables with precision procedures, including: